Arihant25/arihant.sh/README.md

 12. The maximum number of pipes that can be used in a single command is 4096.

+13. If a command run is run in the background, and the command is invalid, it will print a PID along with the error message.
+The PID will be the PID of the child process that was forked to run the command.

 ## Manual 📖
 ### hop
 - `hop` is used to change the current working directory.